joearms/old.blog/_posts/2015-03-12-The_web_of_names.md

 (and we'd need some fancy error correction algorithm since I guess two scans of the genome would not produce bit identical results).

-# Naming thing by their content
+# Naming things by their content

 Inside computers things are stored in files, this raises two very tricky problems: